 A buddy and I were crazy hungry one day walking around SoHo and we saw the sign for this place out on the sidewalk.
 It was 12:30pm or so when we walked in.
 No reservation, but we lucked out with seats at the bar.
 The food was inventive and absolutely delicious.
 My friend has since been back with his girlfriend for dinner and said it was one of the best meals he's had in the City.
 I believe it.

 Freeman Alley, New York, NY 10002

 One of my favorite brunch/lunch spots in the city located down a little alley and provides a really cool vintage, rustic vibe with great food.
-I actually like city at their old school bar to the right in the next room once you're inside.
+I actually like sitting at their old school bar to the right in the next room once you're inside.